secretstartups/handbook/ceo/chief-of-staff-team/jihu-support/index.html.md

 Contributions in projects that have proprietary and upstream contributions will use the following guidelines to have a streamlined review.

 1. The `gitlab-jh` Engineering team will open two MRs:
-   1. JH MR with all changes on <https://jihulab.com/gitlab-cn/gitlab>
+   1. JH MR with all changes on <https://jihulab.com/gitlab-cn/gitlab>.
-   1. Inc MR with all non-`jh/` changes against the default branch in `gitlab-org/gitlab`
+   1. Inc MR with all non-`jh/` changes against the default branch in `gitlab-org/gitlab`.
-1. The GitLab Inc MR will be reviewed by the `gitlab-org/gitlab` team members
+1. The GitLab Inc MR will be reviewed by the `gitlab-org/gitlab` team members.
+Reviewers should follow the [guidelines for reviewing JiHu (JH) Edition related merge requests](https://docs.gitlab.com/ee/development/jh_features_review.html).
 1. After merging, the updates will be mirrored to <https://jihulab.com/gitlab-cn/gitlab> via pull mirroring and synced to the `main-jh` `https://jihulab.com/gitlab-cn/gitlab` branch with a [code sync](https://jihulab.com/gitlab-cn/code-sync).
 1. The `gitlab-jh` Engineering team will remove all non-`jh/` changes from the JH MR.
-1. The `gitlab-jh` Engineering team will review and merge the JH MR against the `gitlab-jh/gitlab` default branch
+1. The `gitlab-jh` Engineering team will review and merge the JH MR against the `gitlab-jh/gitlab` default branch.

 ![](gitlab-jh-mr-process.png)